Book an appointment using SetMore

 The difficulties associated with crafting a parenting plan for your children stem in large part from not being able to set aside your differences with your co-parent and do what is best for your children.
 In general, parents who find themselves going through a family law case are not on the best of terms with their co-parents.
 It could be a challenge for you and your co-parent to be able to figure out the best parenting plan for your children especially if you may have trouble with being able to work together on complex issues like we have encountered today in this blog post.

 However, I think that parents can sometimes benefit from remembering that this is not a contract for you and your co-parent to use to try and get the better of the other person.
-Rather, this is a plan which you and your co-parent need to be able to use to bring about the best possible parenting environment for your children.
+Rather, this is a plan that you and your co-parent need to be able to use to bring about the best possible parenting environment for your children.
 Negotiating the complex issues associated with a child custody and divorce case can frequently put you in the mindset of having to “win” on these issues.

-Creating a parenting plan which stands to be in the best interest of your children is not about winning or losing.
-Rather, it's about setting up guardrails and conditions which give your child the best possible opportunity to flourish.
+Creating a parenting plan that stands to be in the best interest of your children is not about winning or losing.
+Rather, it’s about setting up guardrails and conditions that give your child the best possible opportunity to flourish.
 How you define success when creating a parenting plan is up to you and your co-parent.
 However, if you can honestly say that you set aside your differences and did what was best for your children in negotiating this parenting plan then the two of you will be off to a good start.

 Tips on how to effectively co-parent